Geoffrey-42/Dy5SLWVY7ftfXf2c/README.md

 This facilitates the matching process with the specific needs of recruiters.

 ## Objective
-The primary objective of this project is to automatically find the best matching candidates based on how fit these candidates are for a given role.
+The primary objective of this project is to automatically highlight the best matching candidates based on how fit these candidates are for a given role.
 Through Natural Language Processing (NLP) and Machine Learning, the pipeline aims to match the most suitable candidates to specific roles based on their LinkedIn information.

 ## Dataset